AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - enable Monte Carlo ``pytest`` test scripts to run on macOS if Python 3.9 or higher is used
 - enable opNav scenario ``pytest`` test scripts to be tested by ``pytest`` if the build flag ``--opNav`` is set to true and the path to :ref:`Vizard <vizard>` application is set in :ref:`BSK_OpNav`.
+- fixed an issue that prevented subscribing to a C++ msg from python

 Version 2.0.0